 Are you feeling lost, wondering how to clean your baby’s umbilical cord?
 Do you worry about it falling off too soon?

 In this article, we’ll set your mind at ease by discussing how to care for the umbilical cord and signs to watch out for in case something doesn’t seem right.
-Let’s get to it.